-Possession and/or use or sale of weapons or firearms of any kind, are prohibited on campus.
-These include, but are not limited to: firearms, bows, arrows, archery equipment, air guns, pellet guns, dart guns, paintball guns, chukka sticks, ammunition, fireworks, firecrackers, explosives, electronic control weapons commonly referred to as "Tasers", or dangerous chemicals of any kind.
+Possession and/or use and/or sale of weapons or firearms of any kind are prohibited on campus.
+These include, but are not limited to: firearms, bows, arrows, archery equipment, air guns, pellet guns, dart guns, paint-ball guns, chukka sticks, ammunition, fireworks, firecrackers, explosives, electronic control weapons commonly referred to as "Tasers", or dangerous chemicals of any kind.
 This applies to possession on the person, in motor vehicles, in residence rooms, and/or in other areas/facilities of the college and/or College Auxiliary Services.

-Students wishing to bring legal weapons to campus must register and store them at the University Police Department in Johnson Hall immediately upon arrival on campus.
+Students wishing to bring bows and arrows to campus must register and store them at the University Police Department in Johnson Hall immediately upon arrival on campus.

-Daily Log
+Daily Crime Log